WeblateOrg/weblate/docs/vcs.rst

 handled.
 With :ref:`vcs-git` changes are pushed directly to the repository, while :ref:`vcs-gitlab` creates merge request.

-You need to configure API credentials to make this work.
+You need to configure API credentials (:setting:`GITLAB_CREDENTIALS`) in the Weblate settings to make this work.
+Once configured, you will see a :guilabel:`GitLab` option when selecting :ref:`component-vcs`.

 .. seealso::